 3. Learn More About BPD

 In order to support your loved one, you can increase your own understanding of what BPD is and how it affects people.
-This will allow you to build empathy and have knowledge about what behaviors are common and what may be driving them.
-See our “Resources” section at the end of this article for ideas.
+This will allow you to build empathy for them, gain knowledge about what behaviors are common, and identify what may be driving these actions.

 4. Communicate That You Want to Understand Their Experience

 Be clear with your loved one that you want to understand their experience.
-This may include asking questions and showing a genuine and respectful curiosity.
+This may look like asking questions and showing genuine, respectful curiosity.
 This helps your loved one to feel heard.

 5. Support & Help Them Manage Their Treatment Plan

-If your loved one is working with a mental health professional, support their treatment plan.
+If your loved one is working with a mental health professional, support their treatment plan for BPD.
 This may include but is not limited to suggesting coping skills that you know are helpful, encouraging them to contact their therapist, or encouraging them to do any homework that is assigned by their therapist.

 6. Stay Calm & Consistent